Embryo (2020) Review

 Embryo is the latest film by Chilean director Patricio Valladares (Hidden in the Woods, Nightworld: Door of Hell).
-And it sees him and writer Barry Keating (The Rift: Dark Side of the Moon, Havana Darkness) returning to some of the Lovecraftian themes they explored in their previous film Downhill.
+And it sees him and writer Barry Keating (The Rift: Dark Side of the Moon, The Ghosts of Monday) returning to some of the Lovecraftian themes they explored in their previous film Downhill.
 This time they serve them up with a generous side order of Xtro, Astro, and Inseminoid, (or Horror Planet depending on where you saw it).

 Embryo’s two other stories are related via found footage video kept by a policeman (Cristian Cuentrejo, Toro Loco: Bloodthirsty) with an interest in these cases.
 These are shown as interludes in Kevin and Evelyn’s story.

 In the first, a film crew shooting in the area in 2008 who run into problems when their set receives some strange visitors and Paulina (Paulina Facuse), their leading lady, suffers a fate similar to Evelyn.

 This segment was fairly weak and didn’t add much to the film at all.
 It almost feels like it’s there just to show Paulina topless.

 The second tale, apparently recorded on a cell phone, follows Carla (Evelyn Belmar, Dirty Love) and Ignacio (Giordano Rossi, Ámbar) who become parents after Carla vanishes on a camping trip.
 Years later, their daughter’s real father comes looking for her.

 Despite being padded with vacation footage, this segment works up some chills at the end when the aliens return.
 It also hooks in with Embryo’s opening text, claiming the aliens are breeding a hybrid race.